dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 ## Filenames

-!!! info
+!!! tip
+    This section can apply to naming of URI nodes, database IDs, and similar constructs.
     These are general guidelines.
-For some situations, it may be better to ignore them and create your own.
+    Alternatives should be used in some situations.
     For example, if camelCase is used in your JSON Schema, use camelCase for schema document filenames.

-!!! tip
-    This section can apply to naming of URI nodes, database IDs, and similar constructs.

 Prefer using kebab-case (e.g., `full-document.pdf`), treating `-` as a space.
 Restrict to `-`, `.`, `[a-z]`, and `[0-9]`, unless there is a compelling reason otherwise.